kragen/derctuo/markdown/multimeter-metrology.md

 precision calibration resistors are available.

-A better option might be a known capacitance; you can easily measure the RC time constant as long as your voltage reference isn't too noisy over the short time involved.  *C* = *εA*/*d*, so it's straightforward to construct a capacitor with a known capacitance; however, if we want its capacitance to be known to within, say, 10 ppm, we need less than 10 ppm error on all of *ε*, *A*, and *d*.  *A* is relatively easy: a 1 m x 1 m square of foil is a square meter to within 10 ppm if its width and height are each accurate to within 7 ppm (i.e., an average of 7 μm) and it's square to within cos⁻¹(1-10ppm), which is about 15 minutes of arc.
+A better option might be a known capacitance; you can easily measure the RC time constant as long as your voltage reference isn’t too noisy over the short time involved.  *C* = *εA*/*d*, so it’s straightforward to construct a capacitor with a known capacitance; however, if we want its capacitance to be known to within, say, 10 ppm, we need less than 10 ppm error on all of *ε*, *A*, and *d*.  *A* is relatively easy: a 1 m x 1 m square of foil is a square meter to within 10 ppm if its width and height are each accurate to within 7 ppm (i.e., an average of 7 μm) and it’s square to within cos⁻¹(1-10ppm), which is about 15 minutes of arc.
 Getting *d* accurate to within 10 ppm is more difficult; if the dielectric is intended to be 100 microns, its average thickness must be correct to within 1 nm.
 But getting *ε* accurate to within 10 ppm is feasible in only one way: vacuum.
 Even the permittivity of air is 590 ppm higher than vacuum, and it varies according to pressure and temperature.
-Common solid dielectrics are hopeless; [WP gives][0] polypropylene's relative permittivity as "2.2–2.36", i.e. ±35000 ppm.
+Common solid dielectrics are hopeless; [WP gives][0] polypropylene’s relative permittivity as “2.2–2.36”, i.e. ±35000 ppm.
 A vacuum capacitor of these dimensions would have a capacitance of 88.5419 nF.

 [0]: https://en.wikipedia.org/wiki/Relative_permittivity